se4med/GuidelinesForCriticalSoftware/docs/index.md

 ### Validation of lessons learned

 For each lesson learned we have asked:
-- Do you agree with the lesson learned?
+- How do you agree or disagree with the lesson learned?
   - Possible answers: Strongly Agree - Agree - Neither agree nor disagree (I don't mind these things) - Disagree - Strongly Disagree
 - In your opinion, how important is the lesson learned?
   - Possible answers: 1 (not at all important) - 2 - 3 - 4 - 5 (very important)